Frederick A. Miller House

-The Frederick A. Miller House, or Broad Gables, is a historic house in the Wolfe Park neighborhood of Columbus, Ohio, United States.
-The house was listed on the National Register of Historic Places in 1985.
+The Frederick A. Miller House, or Broad Gables, formerly the Monastery of the Immaculate Heart of Mary and the Carmelite Community is a historic house in the Wolfe Park neighborhood of Columbus, Ohio, United States.
+The house was listed on the National Register of Historic Places in 1985 and has been described as one of Columbus' grandest homes.
 It is a well-preserved example of early 20th century Tudor Revival houses.
 It was built in 1915 and designed by Columbus firm Richards, McCarty & Bulford in the Tudor Revival style.